Fish Pellets as Fertilizer

 But There Was an Issue

 My husband brought home this loveable lab puppy one fall.
-Of, course I fell madly in love with him, even though I said and would not.
+Of, course I fell madly in love with him, even though I said that I would not.
 The following spring – Scouty Rowdy Pumpkin Pie decided that he needed to dig up the buried bodies and roll in them.
-Have you ever tried to remove dead fish smell from a dog?
+Have you ever tried to remove dead fish smell from a dog or your living room carpet?
 Well, let’s say; DON’T EVER put yourself in that position.

 Then I Tried